MahmoudSamaha93/Landing-Page-Project---Udacity/README.md

 ## Workability

-This project is workable on any device you have, just put the download the zip folder and unzip it, and open the index.html file on your browser.
+This project is workable on any device you have, just download the zip folder and unzip it, and open the index.html file on your browser.